Transport Layer Security (TLS)

 The TLS handshake has very poor performance if the TCP Nagle algorithm is active.
 You should switch on the

-option.Приклад 1.
-Deactivating the TCP Nagle algorithmconst int val = 1; int ret = setsockopt(sockfd, IPPROTO_TCP, TCP_NODELAY, &val, sizeof(val)); if (ret < 0) { perror("setsockopt(TCP_NODELAY)"); exit(1); }
+TCP_NODELAYsocket option (at least for the duration of the handshake), or use the Linux-specificTCP_CORKoption.Приклад 1.
+Deactivating the TCP Nagle algorithmconst int val = 1; int ret = setsockopt(sockfd, IPPROTO_TCP, TCP_NODELAY, &val, sizeof(val)); if (ret < 0) { perror("setsockopt(TCP_NODELAY)"); exit(1); } -

 Implementing proper session resumption decreases handshake overhead considerably.
 This is important if the upper-layer protocol uses short-lived connections (like most application of HTTPS).